sopdeshpande/sopdeshpande.github.io/_pages/about.md

 To access and interpret real-time and historical data from both legacy and smart factory machines, I developed a Digital Twin and a multi-agent LLM framework, using Retrieval Augmented Generation (RAG).
 I deployed this model on mixed reality devices such as AR/VR headsets, which allows users to control the machine in real-time.
 [SME 2023](https://www.sciencedirect.com/science/article/pii/S2213846323001153), [SME NAMRC, 2025 and CAAD Futures, 2025](https://ming3d.com/new/2024/01/24/digital-twin-with-iiot/)

+- **Visual Inspections Perfected using AI:**
+This [collaborative project](https://www.sciencedirect.com/science/article/pii/S2213846323001761) with Siemens Technology and Boeing involved developing real-time sealant deposition monitoring for automated quality control using computer vision.
+In this work, I conducted object and shape localization on images captured by a camera mounted on a robotic arm.
+Further, I also designed a Bayesian network to predict the real-time sealant parameters for space-grade solar panel.
+Two invention disclosures on object localization approved at UC.

+- **Industrial Iot for Smart Factory:**
+In this [project](https://www.sciencedirect.com/science/article/pii/S2213846323001153), I acquired, analyzed and visualized real-time digitized data in a simple, deployable and cost-effective manner from legacy machines by pushing data to cloud to perform analytics and interpretating using augmented reality app.
+The framework combines cameras, computing and networking technology to seamlessly integrate machine data through MTConnect®, MQTT, WebSocket with cloud and AR application.

 News
 ======
 - **Dec 2024**: Social media coverage of the [Human Digital Twin project](https://www.linkedin.com/posts/manish-kumar-b878143a_as-co-directors-of-the-university-of-cincinnatis-activity-7267390669843759104-s7N4?utm_source=share&utm_medium=member_desktop), successfully accomplished as a part of the UC Industry 4.0/5.0 Consortium Project 2024